New leaked Galaxy S8 video shows off super-fast performance

 Of course, there's no way to verify the video as accurate, so as with all these leaks and rumours, take the clip with a pinch of salt.

-Elsewhere, over on WinFuture.de, a new "Samsung Guard S8" scheme has been outted, though, again, there's no way to verify the information as legitimate.
+Elsewhere, over on WinFuture.de, a new "Samsung Guard S8" scheme has been outed, though, again, there's no way to verify the information as legitimate.

 According to the report, Samsung Guard S8 is a programme that offers users extra cover for their shiny new handset.

-Those that sign up will reporrtedly get a one-time free screen replacement, as well as repairs that promise a fix within two hours, and an extra year of warranty.
+Those that sign up will reportedly get a one-time free screen replacement, as well as repairs that promise a fix within two hours, and an extra year of warranty.

 Earlier this week, what appeared to be a full spec sheet for the Galaxy S8 and Galaxy S8+ leaked online, seemingly confirming the details we've already seen about the handset.

-Among the expected features are a Snapragon 835 processor, 4GB of RAM, 64GB of UFS 2.0 storage, and a micro SD card slot.
+Among the expected features are a Snapdragon 835 processor, 4GB of RAM, 64GB of UFS 2.0 storage, and a micro SD card slot.

 The phone will be announced on Wednesday at 4pm BST (11am EDT), and TrustedReviews will be covering all the developments, so stay tuned.